Amazónicos por la Amazonía (AMPA)

 Mission

-Amazónicos por la Amazonía (AMPA) – Amazonians for the Amazon – is a Peruvian organisation committed to improving the lives of the peoples of the Andean Amazon.
-AMPA “preserves life to share it with everyone”, ensuring its environmental, economic, social and political activities are consistent with the conservation of natural and cultural heritage.
+Amazónicos por la Amazonía (AMPA) – Amazonians for the Amazon – is a Peruvian organization committed to the conservation of biodiversity and sustainable territorial development to improve the lives of the peoples of the Andean Amazon.

 History